sscardapane/reprodl2021/README.md

 2. ```bash
      dvc repro
    ```
-Details: 1. the "-n" parameter is used to specify a name for the experiment.
+Details: 1. the `-n` parameter is used to specify a name for the experiment.
 2. The command "repro" is an old command for reproducibility and, since it uses the same yaml file which describes the pipeline, it produces the same output.
 3. We can access the experiments and confront them by using:

 ```bash
      dvc exp show
 ```
-in this case, a table with the named experiments, parameters and result metrics are displayed.
+In this case, a table with the named experiments, parameters and result metrics are displayed.

 ### Step 7: commit results.